 There are several things that can affect someone’s chance of developing ADHD, including:

 Heredity is the most common cause of ADHD.
 Children with ADHD are four times as likely to have a family member also diagnosed with ADHD.
 Genes also play a role in the development of addiction.

 Exposure To Toxic Substances

 Researchers have found a connection between mothers who used tobacco products or alcohol during pregnancy and the development of ADHD in their children.
 Lead exposure has also been linked to hyperactivity; exposure to illicit substances in the womb may result in substance dependency in the newborn upon birth.

 Injury to the brain, a brain tumor, stroke or disease can cause inattention and poor regulation of motor activity and impulses.
 This is an uncommon cause of ADHD; decreased impulse control may also lead to addiction.

 ADHD And Addiction

 ADHD can have a negative impact on academic or work performance and may hinder social development.
 Many people living with ADHD turn to substance abuse as a way to combat these effects.
 Research has shown that about 21 percent of males with ADHD and 13 percent of females with ADHD abuse drugs or alcohol.
 People with ADHD may be inclined to abuse drugs or alcohol to make up for the lack of dopamine in their brains, as they have lower levels of the chemical than people who don’t have ADHD.

 Treating ADHD and substance abuse can be challenging because the medications used to treat ADHD can also become habit-forming.
 Stimulants like Ritalin and Adderall are often effective at managing symptoms, but they also have a high potential for abuse.
 During treatment, it is imperative to monitor both issues at the same time.

 I think everybody in the field agrees, if you can get a toehold on the addiction, you should think about treating the ADHD relatively quickly.
 If you treat ADHD aggressively and you monitor for substance abuse, you’re going to reduce [delinquency].

-A multidimensional approach to treatment can help those living with ADHD and addiction find long-term healing.
+A multidimensional approach to treatment can help those living with ADHD and a substance use disorder find long-term healing.